-- a process or a spot color (other colors might generate trapping problems), - not too light (or the barcode might be difficult to scan). - 3.

-This opens the Select Barcode dialog.
+- a process or a spot color (other colors might generate trapping problems), - not too light (or the barcode might be difficult to scan). - In the Dynamic Barcodes dialog, click the Pre-set barcodes icon This opens the Select Barcode dialog.